thib1984/ytdlmusic/README.md

 ## FAQ

-- When i try to update youtube-dl with ``youtube-dl -U``, i obtain the following message in my debian/ubuntu
+### When i try to update youtube-dl with ``youtube-dl -U``, i obtain an error message in my debian/ubuntu

+If you obtain the following message :

 ```
 It looks like you installed youtube-dl with a package manager, pip, setup.py or a tarball.
 Please use that to update.